What Is A Scaled Agile Framework?

-“One of the core values of SAFe® is that quality is built in.
-Built-In Quality practices ensure that each solution element, at every increment, meets appropriate quality standards throughout development,” write the authors of EuroSTAR eBook2018SeriesTesting and Quality in the Scaled Agile Framework for Lean Enterprises, source.
+"One of the core values of SAFe® is that quality is built-in.
+Built-In Quality practices ensure that each solution element, at every increment, meets appropriate quality standards throughout the development,” write the authors of EuroSTAR eBook2018SeriesTesting and Quality in the Scaled Agile Framework for Lean Enterprises, source.

 Another concept of SAFe is the Definition of Done, DOD, a parameter that can evolve over time as pairs of teams become more tightly integrated as they continue to work together and enhance each other's capabilities.

 When it comes to automating such testing, SAFe states that organizations should aim for a repetitive and hands-off build process that enables quick deployments in various environments.
 Testers can contribute by emphasizing the need for this and ensuring that the pipeline includes automated functional and non-functional regression testing.

 Test designers and managers so well ingrained into the development process are there to share their insights and Quality Assurance experience and become essential players in Agile and Continuous Integration and Continuous Deployment SAFe models.